 Breakage happens when fragile product is handled in a less-than-gentle way.
 It doesn’t affect taste, but adversely affects shelf appeal and the customer experience -- which, in turn, affects the bottom dollar.
-Who wants a beard-full of broken potato chips?
+Who wants a beard full of broken potato chips?
 Nobody.
 Stressful production methods can lead to undesirable product, which is then sent to “rework.”
 Most plants have a rework process.
-You disassemble back to raw ingredients, grind it up and reintroduce the product to the manufacturing process.
+You disassemble the product back to raw ingredients, grind it up, and reintroduce it to the manufacturing process.
 This is an expensive proposition, always doubling processing costs at least.
 Still, it is preferable to throwing it out.
 In some cases, product is completely unfixable.
 Peanuts turn into peanut butter, food becomes fertilizer, or the product simply goes to the landfill.

 According to Dr. Aramouni and Ms. Mills, spiral chutes handle fragile product “remarkably well.”
 In their report, which can be viewed by clicking here, Stevenson’s spiral chutes reduce product breakage to below 2%.

 Is a spiral chute right for your application?